cnsaeman/Celsius4/readme.md

 ## Installation

 Please download the latest release from GitHub and unpack it in a folder.
-After installing java, you can start Celsius it with java -jar Celsius4.jar.
+If Java is installed, you can start Celsius with java -jar Celsius4.jar.

 ## Introduction